-• Face coverings must be worn by all players and team officials outside the facility in the staging area and at all times inside the facility while outside the field of play (Ice Surface and Player's Benches).

-∘Mask off I Helmet on, Helmet off I Mask on

-- Face coverings MUST be worn by coaches and bench staff at all times while on the players bench. - Scorekeeper box attendants must wear a face covering at all times while inside the facility.
+- Face coverings must be worn by all players and team officials outside the facility in the staging area and at all times inside the facility. - Face coverings MUST be worn by players at ALL times while outside the field of play: - o Players are not permitted to remove their face coverings until after the enter the player's bench. - oPlayers must don their face coverings before exiting the player bench following the completion of the game. - Face coverings MUST be worn by coaches and bench staff at all times while on the players bench. - Scorekeeper box attendants must wear a face covering at all times while inside the facility.